 BACP Accredited psychotherapist with over 14-years clinical experience of mental health and wellbeing.

-Spent 13-weeks in silent solitary retreat, under guidance, specifically to learn through my own experience the processes and workings of the mind, and the impact of meditation practice, so that I can authentically pass on these teaching for the benefit of others.
+Spent 13-weeks in silent solitary retreat, under guidance, specifically to learn through my own experience the processes and workings of the mind, and the impact of meditation practice so that I can authentically teach others.

 What does retreat mean?

 The origin of the word retreat dates back to c.1300, retrete, meaning “a step backward”.
 From late c.1400 onwards the word retreat becomes embedded within the military, meaning the act of retiring, withdrawing, or calling back from action or exercise.
 From c.1500 its meaning denotes a “a place of seclusion to restore” associated primarily with psychological distress and from 1756 onwards its meaning became synonymous with a period of “retirement for religious self-examination”.